Over 40 Years

 - Improperly turning or merging

-- Carrying unsafe cargo or improperly loading cargo, and
+- Carrying unsafe cargo, improperly loading cargo, or overloaded cargo

 - Other conduct that a reasonably prudent driver would not do.